Jalalhejazi/node-step-by-step/README.md

 </a> (API RESTfull server) is a web application framework that facilitates the rapid and scalable development of node apps.

-## how to use nodemon

-install -globally nodemonitor (edit and watch)

-    npm install nodemon -g

-Now you can use the nodemon instead of node

-    nodemon server.js

 ###  REST API Command-line Tool <a href="http://en.wikipedia.org/wiki/CURL">cURL</a>

     curl http://localhost:8000/about